 Self-Employed Business Owners

 Self-employed individuals such as tradespeople who work mostly with cash can benefit from this type of arrangement, as they may have substantial assets, but income can be hard to keep track of.
+An alternative income verification loan can be a useful option for obtaining a self employment home loan.
 In general, if you can provide evidence of assets, you should opt for a SIVA or NIVA loan.
 Retirees can also borrow in this way.

 Service Industry Workers